JonVisc/gatsby-v5-source-hygraph/gatsby-v5-source-hygraph/README.md

 You may need to rebuild your fragments folder when making schema changes.
 If you change the type of a field, or add/remove any from an existing model you have fragments for, the plugin cannot query for this.

-Simply delete the `graphcms-fragments` (or whatever you named it), and run `gatsby develop` to regenerate.
+Simply delete the `hygraph-fragments` (or whatever you named it), and run `gatsby develop` to regenerate.

 </details>